 Barbara Noonan is an award-winning pastel artist who delights in interpreting nature’s light in her paintings.
-Using confident mark making in saturated pure pigment sticks, each stroke glides over the finely textured paper and brings life to her subject matter.
-Daily beach walks, painting en plein aire and years of photography inform her work - both representational or abstract.
+Using confident mark-making in saturated pure pigment sticks, each stroke glides over the finely textured paper and brings life to her subject matter.
+Daily beach walks, painting en Plein aire, and years of photography inform her work - both representational and abstract.

 When not on Camano Island, Barbara lives on Saint George Island, Florida, where she trades driftwood beaches and fir trees for sand and pines.
 She is a Signature Member of the Northwest Pastel Society and the Pastel Society of the West Coast, as well as a member of Women Painters of Washington.

-This artist’s award-winning paintings are found in books, magazines and galleries in Washington and Florida.
+This artist’s award-winning paintings are found in books, magazines, and galleries in Washington and Florida.
 Her work has been collected nationally and is included in Seattle’s Virginia Mason Hospital as well as in the Kent City Art Collection.
-Barbara offers professional painting demos for regional art societies, juries art exhibitions and offers private lessons.
+Barbara offers professional painting demos for regional art societies and juries art exhibitions and offers private lessons.
 Her next exhibition will be at the Camano Island Studio Tour in May 2022.

 Whether it be a massive mural, a miniature oil painting, or a design project, Resha’s love of color is evident and intentionally integrated.
 Her training in design influences her painting, resulting in beautiful compositions that combine graphic qualities with fine art.
-Her innate attention to detail and her happy spirit are fundamental to her work and she currently enjoys exploring landscapes, animals, and food as subject matter.
-All together these form her unique interpretation of the world.
+Her innate attention to detail and her happy spirit is fundamental to her work and she currently enjoys exploring landscapes, animals, and food as subject matter.
+Altogether these form her unique interpretation of the world.